One last time: VSS Unity plans final launch for this weekend

 On the ship, autonomous payloads — scientific instruments — from Purdue University and University of California will collect information for research related to propellant slosh in fuel tanks of maneuvering spacecraft and 3D printing, respectively, according to Virgin Galactic.

-An Axiom Space research astronaut — Tuva Atasever — also will be on board to conduct human-tendered experiments.
+An Axiom Space research astronaut — Tuva Atasever — also will be on board to conduct human-tendered experiments, along with two commanders of the Virgin Galactic crew.
 Three other private astronauts will also be on the flight.
-Their names will be released after the flight along with the two commanders of the Virgin Galactic crew.
+Their names will be released after the flight.

 Seats cost around $450,000 per passenger.
 Virgin Galactic had revenue of $7 million in 2023, more than triple what it was the year before, and revenue of $2 million in the first quarter of 2024.